ehwinter/ganymede/manuscript/mongoid.md

 In order to make sure data is actually to be written to disk, you need to tell mongoid

 ```
-.safely.save
+.safely.save # ensures an actual write
+.save  # queued for write
+.save! # queued for write, throws exception if validations fails
 ```

-(!Mongoid only fires the callback of the document that the persistence action was executed on)
+Mongoid only fires the callback of the document that the persistence action was executed on, not it's children

-### Queries
+## Queries

 ```
 .where(:amount.gt => 100, :active => true)